What is Invokamet XR?

-Your doctor may have you take extra vitamin B12 while you are taking Invokamet XR.
+Your doctor may have you take extra vitamin B12.
 Take only the amount of vitamin B12 that your doctor has prescribed.

 Call your doctor if you have ongoing vomiting or diarrhea, or if you are sweating more than usual.
 You can easily become dehydrated while taking this medicine, which can lead to severely low blood pressure or a serious electrolyte imbalance.